hanneskod/readme-tester/README.md

 ### Linking examples together

-An example may extend a previous example using the `@extends` annotation.
-This will copy the code of the extended example into the extending and wrapp it in output buffering so that output may be asserted in each of the examples.
+An example may include a previous example using the `@include` annotation.
+This will copy the code of the includeed example into the current and wrapp it in output buffering so that output may be asserted in each of the examples.

 <!--